demetreades/win10guide/README.md

 `math input panel` Draws out mathematical equations

-`shell:startup` The location of StartUp folder
+The location of StartUp folder

+    shell:startup
+    shell:common startup
+    shell:regualr startup

+To have an Application folder similar to that of macOSX

+    shell:AppsFolder

 `regedit.exe` Registry Editor